ddgope/data-engineering-capstone/README.md

 ## Data Engineering Capstone Project

 ## Table of Contents
-* **The Problem Statements  :**
+* **Scope of Works  :**
     The purpose of this project is to demonstrate various skills associated with data engineering projects.
 I will be developing highly Scalable Data Ingestion Architecture Using Airflow and Spark, constructing cloud data warehouses through Redshift databases and S3 data storage as well as defining efficient star schema data model.
     As an example I will perform a deep dive into I94 US immigration, Airport, Port of Entry City and City Weather , primarily focusing on the type of visas being issued and the profiles associated.
 The scope of this project is limited to the data sources listed below with data being aggregated across numerous dimensions such as visa type, gender, port of entry, nationality and month etc.
-    By which Air Lines Immigrants are coming to US?
+    * By which Air Lines Immigrants are coming to US?
-    Which city they are landing?
+    * Which city they are landing?
-    What is the weather of that city?
+    * What is the weather of that city?
-    Further details and analysis, please refer the data exploration part.
+    * Further details and analysis, please refer the data exploration part.

 ## Data Sources & Description :
 * **I94 Immigration Data:** This data comes from the US National Tourism and Trade Office found [here](https://travel.trade.gov/research/reports/i94/historical/2016.html).
 Each report contains international visitor arrival statistics by world regions and select countries (including top 20), type of visa, mode of transportation, age groups, states visited (first intended address only), and the top ports of entry (for select countries).